 |Scopes of Macro Variables|

-You can use the %SYMEXIST function to indicate whether a macro variable exists.
-See %SYMEXIST Function for more detailed information.
+You can use the %SYMGLOBL function to indicate whether an existing macro variable resides in the global symbol table.
+See the %SYMGLOBL Function for more detailed information.